21-Hydroxylase: Mechanism

 Human steroidogenesis, showing both reactions of 21-Hydroxylase at center top.

 Corticosteroid biosynthetic pathway in the rat.

 Steroid 21-hydroxylase is a cytochrome P450 enzyme that is notable for its substrate specificity and relatively high catalytic efficiency.

 Like other cytochrome P450 enzymes, steroid 21-hydroxylase participates in the cytochrome P450 catalytic cycle and engages in one-electron transfer with NADPH-P450 reductase.
 Steroid 21-hydroxylase is highly specific for hydroxylation of progesterone and 17-hydroxyprogesterone.
-This is in marked contrast to the evolutionarily and functionally related P450 enzyme 17-hydroxylase, which has a broad range of substrates.
+This specificity is in marked contrast to the evolutionarily and functionally related P450 enzyme 17-hydroxylase, which has a broad range of substrates.